bhardwajvicky/customer-review-analyser/README.md

 ## Usage

+You are provided with two ready examples to test with:

+1. **Online Insurance Company Example**:
+   - Prompts are in the `PROMPTS-insurance` folder.
+   - One customer review from Google is stored in `reviews/review-insurance.txt`.

+2. **Fleet Management Company Example**:
-1. Place your review files in the `reviews` folder.
+   - Prompts are in the `PROMPTS-fleet` folder.
-2. Use the appropriate prompt files from the `PROMPTS-fleet` or `PROMPTS-insurance` folders based on the industry you are analyzing.
+   - One customer review from Google Reviews is stored in `reviews/review-fleet.txt` file.

 ### Reviews Folder